nirajgolhar/node-js-express-login-mongodb/README.md

 images. => ❌
 4. Separate Routes file should be there(mandotary). => ✔

-Please visit the postman collection i have shared , I have added the possible request there and not created the UI.
+Please visit the postman collection i have shared , I have added the possible request there except for UI.

 **Thank you!**